 I’ve also created an order CRM template that will allow you to see all the information about all orders you receive: Order #, Order price, Shipping price, Total customer price, Order contents, Cost of order (paid to the supplier), and more.
 Just add your email address below to get access to this template.

-Get the Shopify Dropshipping CRM Template
+Get our Shopify Dropshipping CRM Template Now!

 Link Shopify and the Google Sheets CRM Using Zapier